aleparuokakauppa/ShopifyCSV/README.md

 The source code is somewhat easily modifiable within the `archiveWithTags`-function to act according to customized behaviour.

 # Roadmap
-- A GUI to be able to be used by employees, who don't have to know the codebase.
+- A GUI to be able to be used by employees, who don't want a CLI.
 - More advanced requirements for archival
 - Feature to adjust inventories